 - Economy: The under-performing state-run economy has been hard hit by the conflict

-- International: Syria has become a battleground for competing interests in the Middle East, in particular between the Gulf monarchies and pro-government Iran
+- International: Syria has become a battleground for competing interests in the Middle East, in particular between the Gulf monarchies and Iran and its allies

 Country profiles compiled by BBC Monitoring